What is the Events Feed Feature?

 Step 1: Locate your iCal feed (also called an .ics file)

 iCalendar (also known as iCal or .ics) is a global standard for exchanging calendar information and data, and what it does is it enables applications to synchronize date and time data with other calendar applications.
-Each program is slightly different as to how you access your iCal feed/url, but here are some of the most common ones:
+Each program is slightly different as to how you access your iCal feed/URL.
+Below are some of the most common ones and step-by-step screenshots on how to locate the iCal URL.

 Step 2: Check that your iCal feed is valid

-As we mentioned, iCal is an industry standard calendar feed and because of this the vast majority of calendars will provide you with one.
-If you're having trouble with your iCal feed, it’s best to run it through an iCal feed validator like this one (click here) to make sure you are using a valid feed.
+As we mentioned, iCal is an industry standard calendar feed and because of this, the vast majority of calendars will provide you with one.
+If you're having trouble with your iCal feed, it’s best to run it through an iCal feed validator like this one to make sure you are using a valid feed.

 Step 3: Enter your iCal feed into the Events Feed feature in the App Dashboard